-In March 2021, we sold to AFC Warehouse Holding, LLC, an affiliate of the Manager and us, an Assigned Right to acquire and/or assign a warrant to purchase 1,382,000 common shares of Private Co.
-E at an exercise price of \$0.01 per share for an aggregate purchase price of \$1,104,614, representing the fair value of such Assigned Right as of the date of such sale, as determined by management and the majority of independent directors (based on various subjective and objective factors, including input from an independent third-party valuation firm).
+On June 29, 2021, we sold to AFC Warehouse Holding, LLC, an affiliate of the Manager and us, an Assigned Right to acquire and/or assign a warrant to purchase 1,978,000 common shares of Private Co.
+E at an exercise price of \$0.01 per share for an aggregate purchase price of \$1,104,614, representing the fair value of such Assigned Right as of the date of such sale, as determined by management and a majority of independent directors (based on various subjective and objective factors, including input from an independent third-party valuation firm).